jakubjanak2004/TravellingSalesmanSolver/README.md

 ### Data Analysis

-The `stats` executable generates `.csv` files containing statistics, which are saved in the `/data_analysis` folder.
+The `stats` executable generates `.csv` files containing statistics, which are saved in the `/files/data` folder.
-A Python program, written in a Jupyter notebook, loads the data from these `.csv` files, generates graphs, and saves them in `.jpg` format.
+A Python program in the `/data_analysis` folder loads this data, generates graphs, and saves them in `.jpg` format.
 This automated data analysis process enables the handling of hundreds of samples efficiently.

 ## How to Use TSS